slanatech/swagger-stats/readme.md

 **swagger-stats** collects these statistics:
-* Counts of requests and responses(total and by response class), processing time (total/avg/max), content length(total/avg/max) for requests and responses, rates or requests and errors.
+* Counts of requests and responses(total and by response class), processing time (total/avg/max), content length(total/avg/max) for requests and responses, rates for requests and errors.
 This is baseline set of metrics.
 * Statistics by Request Method: baseline metrics collected for each request method
 * Timeline: baseline metrics collected for each 1 minute interval during last 60 minutes.
 Timeline helps you to analyze trends.